-Bilingual Students: Your students who speak a second language may want to publish their Page from History in both of their languages just like the author of Family Pictures did.
+Your students who speak a second language may want to publish their Page From History in both of their languages just like the author of Family Pictures did.
 It would also be appropriate for students to write the story in one language and for their parents to translate the story to a second language.

 You will need more than usual parental support for this lesson.
 Students must be able to find a reliable family member/adult who can give them accurate information about their ancestors.
 With each piece of homework that goes home with your students during this lesson, provide a note for the parents explaining exactly what their child is expected to do and how they can help.
 You may want to ask parent volunteers to come in to help students during Part Four while the students plot their ancestors' path to America.
 Many students may have geographical questions and parent volunteers will allow more students to be assisted in a timely manner.

-- Work with an adult to label at least three generations on a family tree (PDF).
+- Work with an adult to label at least three generations on a family tree graphic organizer

-Are they more aware that they their lives have been touched by cultures from different countries?
+- Are students more aware that their lives have been touched by cultures from different countries?

-Do they know why one or more of their relatives came to America in the first place?
+- Do students know why one or more of their relatives came to America in the first place?

-Did they have enough time to work with family members on the homework assignments?
+- Did students have enough time to work with family members on the homework assignments?

 - Were students able to write questions that would provide them with important information about their families?

-- Were students able to use follow directions and use the family tree template effectively?
+- Were students able to use follow directions and use the Family Tree Graphic Organizer effectively?

 - Did students correctly locate the countries of their heritage on a world map?